(Bone Mineral Density [BMD] Test, Bone Density Test, Bone Mineral Content, Bone Absorptiometry)

 Bone densitometry is used to measure the bone mineral content and density.
 This measurement can indicate decreased bone mass, a condition in which bones are more brittle and more prone to break or fracture easily.
 Bone densitometry is used primarily to diagnose osteoporosis and to determine fracture risk.
 The testing procedure measures the bone density of the bones of the spine, pelvis, lower arm, and thigh.

-Bone densitometry testing may be done using X-rays, dual-energy X-ray absorptiometry, (DEXA or DXA), or by quantitative CT scanning using special software to determine bone density of the hip or spine.
+Bone densitometry testing may be done using x-rays (dual-energy x-ray absorptiometry, or DEXA) or by quantitative CT scanning using special software to determine bone density of the hip or spine.
 These procedures are generally done in a clinic, hospital, or free-standing radiology facility.

 However, for mass screening purposes, there are portable types of bone densitometry testing.
-The portable testing is done using either a DEXA (or DXA) X-ray device or a quantitative ultrasound unit.
+The portable testing is done using either a DEXA x-ray device or a quantitative ultrasound unit.
 Both types of portable testing may use the radius (one of the two bones of the lower arm), wrist, fingers, or heel for testing.
-The portable testing, while useful for general screening, is not as precise as the nonportable methods because only one bone site is tested.
+The portable testing, while useful for general screening, is not as precise as the non-portable methods because only one bone site is tested.